METHODOLOGY · §M

 The Recommendation Score

-For each tool in a category, the Recommendation Score is:
+For each tool in a category:

-recommendation_score = mentions_of_tool / total_responses_in_industryComputed over a rolling 90-day window across all AI responses tagged to the industry.
+recommendation_score = mentions_of_tool / total_responses_in_industryComputed over a rolling 90-day window across all responses tagged to the industry.
 The model breakdown shown below the score is the same calculation, scoped to a single model.

 Refresh cadence